NDevTK/cel/README.md

    If you see an error message like `google/protobuf/descriptor.proto: File not found`, see the protoc prerequisites (specifically the includes step).

-2. Also make sure the tests pass.
+2. Also make sure that all unit tests for the Go source files are passing.

    ``` sh
    python build.py test